Signature Planner Guide

 2. "What character traits does your ideal self have?" - It's easiest to imagine a conversation that you would want to hear about yourself.
 Some examples of conversations might be:

-• "[she/he] is always there for me, I can count on them for anything" (you value friendship, trustworthiness)
+• "They're always there for me, I can count on them for anything" (you value friendship, trustworthiness)

-• "[she/he] is kind to the planet and tries to make a difference." (you value justice and goodness)
+• "They're kind to the planet and tries to make a difference." (you value justice and goodness)

 3. Before highlighting your values, review the previous exercises.
 Then, take your time going through the list and highlight values that resonate with you.
 If you want to explore more, you can access them here.